righettod/poc-jwt/README.md

 All classes are full documented.

-The project was developed with JAX-RS + Maven under IntelliJ IDEA CE.
+The project was developed with JAX-RS + Maven under IntelliJ IDEA.

 # Build or Run